This story was originally published and last updated .

 First we need to create a VPS, which is the Linux virtual machine that our VPN server will run on.
-There are multiple VPS providers, but I personally prefer Linode, so that's what we'll be using (note: this is not a sponsored/promotional post).
+There are many different VPS providers, but Linode is a good general option that isn't too complicated, so that's what we'll be using (note: this is not a sponsored/promotional post).
 DigitalOcean is another popular option.

-In the Distribution box, choose 'Ubuntu'.
-Below that, pick the region you want your VPN to be located in — a handful of countries are available to choose from.
+In the Distribution box, choose the newest available Ubuntu LTS release — as of the time of writing, that's 20.04 LTS.
+Below that, pick the region you want your VPN to be located in.
 It's possible to change the location later, but you'll have to contact Linode support.
-Then select 'Nanode 1GB' in the Plan box (it should be under the 'Nanode' tab).
+For the plan, select 'Nanode 1GB' from the list of Shared CPU options.
 VPNs don't need much processing power, so this low-spec option will work just fine.

 The last thing to do is to enter a password in the 'Root Password' box.
 Make sure the password is secure and unique.
-Then click the 'Create' button and wait for it to finish generating.
+Then click the 'Create' button and wait for the VPS to finish generating and booting.
 Now you have a fresh server ready to run a VPN on!

 Log into the VPS